Anti-War Movement, Articles, Howard Zinn

 Zinn challenged this pattern.
 He did not merely question the facts.
 He questioned the frame.
 He asked us to notice who benefits when history glorifies rulers and hides the people they ruled, exploited, displaced, enslaved, taxed, conscripted, imprisoned, silenced, or killed.

-Create a cinematic 16:9 full-color symbolic image showing the dominator paradigm of history.
-Show a grand hall where shadowy rulers, generals, bankers, and empire-builders stand above maps, gold, weapons, ships, and legal documents, while ordinary people appear below them as workers, soldiers, farmers, servants, and displaced families.
-The image should critique domination without becoming violent or graphic.
+This symbolic image shows the dominator paradigm of history.
+We see a grand hall where shadowy rulers, generals, bankers, and empire-builders stand above maps, gold, weapons, ships, and legal documents, while ordinary people appear below them as workers, soldiers, farmers, servants, and displaced families.
+The image critiques domination without resorting to violence or graphic imagery.
 In the far background, cracks of light begin to enter the hall, suggesting that the people are awakening.
-Use luminous cinematic realism, full color, crisp faces, emotional depth, soft natural colors, blue, ivory, silver, muted gold, and earth tones, elegant composition, landscape 16:9.
-Avoid text, captions, logos, gore, cartoon style, or excessive darkness.

 COOPERATORS PROPOSE PARTNERSHIP